HumanOnlyWeb

 Upgrades

-I've watched Daniel Roe personally open dozens of PRs across community modules to make sure they work with new Nuxt releases.
-That's awesome, but also kind of wild — one person going around fixing other people's packages so an upgrade can go smoothly.
+I've seen Daniel Roe open dozens of PRs across community modules to make sure they work with new Nuxt releases.
+That sounds awesome, but also kind of crazy.
+One person going around fixing other people's packages so the rest of us can upgrade smoothly.

-Module authors are volunteers.
-They have jobs and lives.
-They shared something useful and moved on.
+Module authors are volunteers: they have jobs and lives, outside writing code for free.
 Nobody's sitting around waiting for the next major release so they can spend their weekend updating a package.
 That's fair.

-Nuxt does help here with compatibility flags — you can opt into breaking changes early, test against the next major, and report issues before it ships.
-More frameworks should do this.
+Nuxt does help here with compatibility flags.
+You can opt into breaking changes early, test against the next major, and report issues before it ships.
+More frameworks should do this TBH.

 But the real issue is somewhere else.